cmotc/vaLAIR/README.md

   the map objects.
 I think for now I'll keep the generation of walls and basic structures something that is statically configured though because otherwise I think we might get some unpredictable behavior with the size of the maps.
+    - This is getting there, slowly.
+Forced efficiency.
+It'll be OK.
   * Add scripting to the resource management interface to demonstrate procedural content generation based on tagging
+    - Possibly a better idea: Make the interface to the FileDB a string and have the map generation script emit the taglist and use the existing FileDB.
     - Possible idea?
 Generate lists of the most common tags in a person's avaialable resources and compare them against some kind of dictionary to generate new "dungeon seeds?"
 Also that's what I'm calling the tag lists